 - Create a block with the theme you want to record.

 - Place the playhead on that block in the timeline.

 - Click the record button or press R.

-- Click and hold the cursor in the pad to start recording (you can also skip step 3 and click in the pad to start the recording immediately)
+- Click and hold the cursor in the pad to start recording.

 - Stop recording by pressing stop or spacebar.